 Arrange on a plate and dust the cookies with powdered vanilla sugar.

-If you'd like to see the measurements in cups and ounces, please click on the US Customary link.
+- If you'd like to see the ingredients listed in cups and ounces, please check the US Customary Link.